Lumaeris/vedaos/README.md

 Here's a lil list of images that were done by my friendos! :D

 - [Zirconium](https://github.com/zirconium-dev/zirconium) - THE Niri bootc image.
 It already does have some users!
+I've PR'd NVIDIA support btw.
 - [XeniaOS](https://github.com/XeniaMeraki/XeniaOS) - Also a Niri bootc image, but this time using [Arch bootc](https://github.com/bootcrew/arch-bootc) image.
 Highly experimental.
 - [solarpowered](https://github.com/askpng/solarpowered) - Yet another personal image.
 We share some experiences with each other to resolve some issues and stuff.
 - [Entire Bootcrew project](https://github.com/bootcrew)!
 Tulip really cooked hard here.